Search sheldonbrown.com and sheldonbrown.org

 Phil Wood sells outboard-bearing assemblies that fit every bottom-bracket threading and Klein press-in bottom brackets, making it possible to retrofit outboard-bearing cranks onto an older frame.
 Different manufacturers use different spline patterns to fit the crank to the axle.
 Phil Wood bottom brackets work with Shimano cranks and others that have the same dimensions, though not all that use outboard bearings and in particular, not Campagnolo.
 Though the Phil Wood assembly is sold in the Raleigh 26 TPI threading, it probably will not work with the long (76mm) bottom bracket shell of the Raleigh Twenty, Tourist and Chopper.
 See information on the Phil Wood site.

 These tighten into the frame without using the frame threads, and avoid the finicky alignment issues with other outboard bearing assemblies.
-The Pressfit 30 design (with a 30 mm axle) is a relatively new development as of 2010, from Truvativ (SRAM).
-Abandoning threading and using a larger (46 mm) bottom-bracket shell makes for better compatibility with carbon-fiber frames.
+The Pressfit 30 (PF30) design (with a 30 mm axle) is a relatively new development as of 2010, from Truvativ (SRAM).
+Abandoning threading and using a larger (46 mm) bottom-bracket shell make for better compatibility with carbon-fiber frames.
+This bottom bracket is covered on our unthreaded bottom bracket cribsheet.

 |Articles by Sheldon Brown and others|